 Dashboards are incredibly useful and yet a huge pain to maintain.
 They’re packed with valuable information, and yet they often fade from people’s attention when they don’t answer their questions.
 They’re critical for business operations, and yet end up unused by their intended audience once the novelty wears off.

-The common term for these contradictions and seeming paradoxes is dashboard rot.
-What it means is that dashboards aren’t one-and-done, but have to be kept up to date and monitored, or they will lose their usefulness and fall out of use.
+When building dashboards, a common problem that many teams face is dashboard rot — a situation where your dashboard becomes outdated, inaccurate, and ultimately ineffective for its users.
 The term is inspired by bit rot in software (which needs to be kept updated or it will stop working properly) and link rot (web pages disappear or change, so links to them end up going nowhere).

 And yet, you can prevent dashboard rot if you know the reasons why it happens in the first place: